 Contract Management Standard™

 The CMS™ is an ANSI-Approved Standard that describes contract management in terms of the processes created through the integration and interaction of job tasks and skills and the purposes they serve.
 The common and repeated application of this standard will improve productivity, increase efficiency, and reduce costs.
-The CMS™ is the foundation of the Contract Management Body of Knowledge®, Sixth Edition.
+The CMS™ is the foundation of the Contract Management Body of Knowledge®, Seventh Edition.